dinkumsoftware/blog/README.md

 My todo marker has historically been todo inside of angle brackets, but it disappears.
 Since you can write in-line html, MarkDown gobbles up what look like html tags.
-So I need to change my TODO marker.
+So I need to change my todo marker.

 What does eclipse use by default?
-Looks like TODO .. use that.
+Looks like todo(all caps) .. use that.
 Follow the GFM task list convention for todo's even though it doesn't seem to work in Markdown files in the project (like this one).
 It is still readable.